cloudnativegeo/cloudnativegeo.org/content/blog/20240716-embracing-geospatial.md

 tags = [ ""
 ]
-summary = "Chris Holmes and Javier de la Torre make the case for geospatial data to move from a niche concern requiring specialized tools to a standard data type that can be integrated seamlessly with other data." author = "Chris Holmes and Javier de la Torre" author_url = "https://www.linkedin.com/in/opencholmes" and "https://www.linkedin.com/in/jatorre" author_title = "Radiant Earth Technical Fellow" and "CARTO Founder and Chief Strategy Officer"
+summary = "Chris Holmes and Javier de la Torre make the case for geospatial data to move from a niche concern requiring specialized tools to a standard data type that can be integrated seamlessly with other data." author = "Chris Holmes" and "Javier de la Torre" author_url = "https://www.linkedin.com/in/opencholmes" and "https://www.linkedin.com/in/jatorre" author_title = "Radiant Earth Technical Fellow" and "CARTO Founder and Chief Strategy Officer"
 +++